Understanding Human Behaviour to Strengthen Security

 2. Behavioural Nudges

-- Research from the National Institute of Standards and Technology (NIST) indicates that behavioural nudges can significantly improve compliance with security policies.
+Research from NIST shows that behavioural nudges can significantly improve adherence to security policies.

 3. Gamification